Machine Learning Engineer Portfolio: The Complete Guide (Projects, Structure & Templates)

 ├── project-rag-pipeline/

-Keep notebooks strictly for exploratory work and never let production logic live inside them.
-One of the fastest ways to signal junior thinking in an ML engineer portfolio is to have a train_model_v3_FINAL.ipynb file sitting in the root of your repo.
+Keep notebooks strictly for exploratory work.
+One of the fastest ways to signal junior thinking is a train_model_v3_FINAL.ipynb file sitting in the root of your repo.

-Name the dataset, explain why it was challenging (class imbalance, missing values, noisy labels), and include one or two EDA screenshots.
-Showing that you understand messy data is more impressive than showing a clean accuracy curve.
+2. Dataset and EDA.
+Name the dataset, explain what made it challenging (class imbalance, missing values, noisy labels), and include one or two EDA screenshots.

 graph LR